Bottom-Up Parsing with CKY

 The CKY Algorithm

 The CKY algorithm is a dynamic programming algorithm that fills a parse table bottom-up.
 It’s particularly efficient because it avoids redundant computations by storing and reusing intermediate results.
+See Jurafsky and Martin (2023, Ch.
+18) and Hopcroft and Ullman (1979) for textbook treatments.

 Here’s the core idea of the algorithm: